wasp-lang/wasp/web/docs/project/starter-templates.md

 A template for generating embeddings and performing vector similarity search on your text data!

-**Features:** Embeddings & vector similarity search, OpenAI Embeddings API, Vector DB (Pinecone), Tailwind, Fullstack Type Safety
+**Features:** Embeddings & vector similarity search, OpenAI Embeddings API, Vector DB (Pinecone), Tailwind, Full-stack Type Safety

 Use this template: